This activity adapted from UC Boulder's Teach Engineering website.

 It is helpful to have more than one building a run, so that one can hold the track in position while the other tapes.

 The Play-Debref-Replay method of science teaching works great for this activity (see the resource).

-Students freely experiment to build tracks, encouraged to test it out continually if they are not.
+Start Play.
+Students freely experiment to build tracks, encouraged to test it out continually as it extends if they are tending to build a huge track before running marbles down it.
 They will quickly learn what works and what does not.